top of page

 Biochar for Water Filtration: How a Carbon‑Rich Material Improves Water Quality

 Biochar is a carbon-rich material with a highly porous structure, making it well suited for trapping contaminants, reducing pollutant loads, and improving water quality across a range of treatment contexts.
 Its resistance to biological and chemical breakdown allows biochar to perform reliably over long time horizons, whether used in water treatment systems, stormwater management infrastructure, or decentralized treatment setups.
-Why Biochar Works for Water Filtration Let’s t
+Table of Contents Why Biochar Works for Water

 WasteX